lyubomirlichev/lyubomirlichev.github.io/_tabs/about.md

 {: .prompt-tip }

-As a Senior Software Engineer with a passion for AR and VR development, I am excited to be at the forefront of creating immersive and innovative experiences.
+As a Lead Software Engineer with a passion for AR and VR development, I am excited to be at the forefront of creating immersive and innovative experiences.

 I believe that XR technology has the power to create unforgettable moments and unique business opportunities.